I wrote this article a while back for a local magazine, and I thought it would be good to post on our own website! Here it is:

 All of us are exposed to a great number of chemicals and pollutants in the world, but our pets are especially vulnerable to exposure to chemicals and pesticides.
 They live close to the ground and their skin and feet come in direct contact with our floors, lawns, and pavement.
 They also can directly consume chemicals and toxins as they lick and groom themselves.
 In addition, topical insecticide treatments, excessive vaccinations, as well as artificial colors, flavors, and chemical preservatives in some commercial foods can create quite an assault on the health of our beloved companion animals.
 It’s no wonder that so many animals exhibit signs of allergic reactions that are so difficult to diagnose and treat.

 Not only does cutting chemical use benefit the health of our families and pets, it is also very important to the health of our environment.
 Many of the chemicals we use to unclog our drains, get the bugs out of our gardens, and the weeds out of our lawns can directly contaminate our rivers and groundwater.
 Effective non-toxic cleaners are easy to find these days, but simple ingredients like vinegar and water can also be very useful everyday cleaners.
-A simple internet search for the uses of vinegar in the home will turn up a remarkable number of handy uses, including using diluted vinegar as a nice gentle ear cleaner for dogs.
+A simple internet search for the uses of vinegar in the home will turn up a remarkable number of handy uses, including using diluted cider vinegar (1/2 water and 1/2 vinegar) as a nice gentle ear cleaner for dogs, and a soothing rinse for itchy skin and feet.
 As far as pest control goes, did you know that feeding a better quality diet can strengthen a pet’s immune system, making them more resistant to flea infestations?
 There are also several less toxic alternatives to topical insecticides.
 For example, food-grade diatomaceous earth can be applied directly to a pet to kill fleas, sprinkled on bedding or into carpets, and also makes an effective dewormer when taken internally.
 An interesting alternative to pesticides used around the outsides of our homes is the use of beneficial nematodes – microscopic worms that eat flea larvae and certain other garden pests without damaging beneficial animals like earthworms.
 Ask your local plant nursery about the best times to apply nematodes to be most effective in controlling fleas on your property, and for other ideas for how to reduce the use of chemicals on your lawns and gardens.

 Choose local -